Believing Your Dreams Into Reality

 THE OPENING OF THE HEART CENTER

-time with our egos.
-This means that we operate from our lower centers, the
+the time with our egos.
+This means that we operate from our lower

-ones connected with survival, sex and power.
-Excuse me for sounding like a
+centers, the ones connected with survival, sex and power.
+Excuse me for

-sermon you've already heard a thousand times, but the most common feature
+sounding like a sermon you've already heard a thousand times, but the

-Examiner & Chronicle about Bay Area millionaires.
-The one thing they had
+Chronicle about Bay Area millionaires.
+The one thing they had in common

 When we operate from the lower centers we see ourselves as separate, apart from everyone else.
 When the heart center opens we see ourselves connected to other beings and to nature.
 We are lifted above ourselves.
 For the first time in our lives we feel truly warm and loved and safe.
 Wonderful seemingly miraculous things begin happening.
 We start manifesting miracles.
 The things we ask for begin appearing without our having to do anything to bring them about.